elliotsayes/faial/tutorial/README.md

  * the runtime state of thread-local variables (table `Locals`).
 There is one column per thread causing the data-race.
 In this case one thread `threadIdx.x=0` races with tread `threadIdx.x=1`.

+# Command-line options

+* You can add include paths with `-I` option, as you would with a C compiler.
+For example `faial saxpy.cu -I /usr/local/include` makes available all headers in `/usr/local/include`.
+* You can set a define with `-D DEBUG` as you would with a C compiler.
+* You can set the number of threads (`blockDim.x`, `blockDim.y`, `blockDim.z`) with `--block-dim`.
+* You can set the number of blocks (`gridDim.x`, `gridDim.y`, `gridDim.z`) with `--grid-dim`
+* You can set the value of any thread-global with `--set`

+# Troubleshooting

+`faial` should check a kernel fairly quickly.
+If `faial` takes a while to give an answer, then the usual outcome is that `faial` does not know the answer (if the kernel is or is not DRF).

+The root cause of this problem is that `faial` determines if a kernel is DRF by asking questions to a solver (`z3`) and the solver may not know the answer to such questions.

+* A common culprit is *multiplication between two variables*, eg `blockIdx.x*blockDim.x`.
+In such cases, consider setting the value of *one* of the variables in the multiplication.
+For instance, if you see `blockIdx.x*blockDim.x + threadIdx.x`, then consider setting `blockDim.x` to `512`, with `-b 512`.

 # The protocol language